 When you seek counselling from us:

-We will offer you an initial 30 minute Exploratory session which allows us to hear what brings you to the service, explore with you whether counselling might help or sign-post you to other suitable sources of help or information.
+We will offer you an initial 30-40 minute Assessment appointment which allows us to hear what brings you to the service, explore with you whether counselling might help or sign-post you to other suitable sources of help or information.

-Some students find an Exploratory sessions is sufficient.
+Many students find the Assessment appointment is sufficient.

 If counselling may be suitable for you, your details will be added to the waiting list and our Administrator will contact you once a counselling slot becomes available.

-If you wish to see the same Counsellor you met for the Exploratory session, you can specify this at the time.
-Sometimes this may mean that you have to wait a little longer for counselling until your Counsellor has availability.
+If you wish to see the same counsellor you met for the Assessment appointment, you can specify this at the time.
+Sometimes this may mean that you have to wait a little longer for counselling until this counsellor has availability.

-The frequency and total number of sessions offered is agreed between you and the Counsellor.
+The frequency and total number of appointments offered is agreed between you and the counsellor.

-If you would prefer to specifically see a male or female Counsellor, please specify your preference when you contact us, but please be aware that your choice may delay access, subject to a Counsellor’s availability.
+Choice of Counsellor If you would prefer to specifically see a male or female counsellor, please specify your preference when you contact us, but please be aware that your choice may delay access, subject to a counsellor’s availability.
+Waiting List

 We prioritise our waiting list in terms of urgency which means that some people who feel their situation is important but manageable may have to wait longer for counselling sessions.